Bohrwang1997/ABsAtask/README.md

 # Aspect-Based Sentiment Analysis (ABSA) Project

-This repository contains the implementation of the Aspect-Based Sentiment Analysis (ABSA) task for the CITS4012 Natural Language Processing course project.
+This repository contains the implementation of the Aspect-Based Sentiment Analysis (ABSA) task.

 ## Project Overview